TeamPingus/record-thing-ome/README.md

 Thing to call api of Ovenmediaengine, to start/stop recording and check status

-### Set your api token and domain in stuff.conf (You need to put the values in quotes, like this: "http://pingusmc.org".
-The same for the token.)
+### Set your api token and domain in stuff.conf (You need to put the values in quotes, like this: "http://pingusmc.org:8081" (or other configured port).
+The same for the token.
 ### Do NOT remove 'Basic' from stuff.conf at token: "Basic TOKEN"!
 Otherwise, it will NOT work
 #### https api calls don't seem to work currently, didn't figure out why, yet.

+#### For more information on how to get the token and how to change the api port, check the [Ovenmediaengine Documentation](https://airensoft.gitbook.io/ovenmediaengine/rest-api)

 ### Build instructions:
 ```bash